 Not usually.
 There is no rental law that entitles a tenant to do so.
 There is an exception, though.
 And that is if both parties have a written agreement allowing it.

-What if the Tenant Fails to Provide You a Forwarding Address?
+What if the Tenant Fails to Provide a Landlord with a Forwarding Address?

-If a tenant fails to provide you with a forwarding address, then you’ll need to keep their deposit for one year.
+If a tenant fails to provide their landlord with a forwarding address, then they’ll need to keep their deposit for one year.
 Then after that, you’ll need to pay the amount to the Commonwealth.
 Once you’ve done that, you’ll have no further responsibility regarding the tenant’s security deposit.

 As a landlord, it’s important that you understand the state’s security deposit laws.
 You also need to stay up-to-date on the legal eviction process, what to do if a tenant breaks the lease early, and any other rental policies.

 If you would like help manning your rentals and keeping up with your legal responsibilities, consider reaching out to the experts at Keyrenter Property Management Hampton Roads.

 We offer full-service property management solutions to property owners in Norfolk, Chesapeake, Portsmouth, Virginia Beach, Suffolk, Hampton, and Newport News.
 Contact us today to learn more about our management services!

 Disclaimer: This blog isn’t a substitute for professional legal advice from a qualified attorney.
 Laws are subject to change and therefore this post may not be up-to-date at the time of your reading it.